TroyMoses/adminDashboard/README.md

 ## Bug Report

-If you encounter any bugs or issues while using the Ozoh Engineering Company website, please open a new issue in this repository.
+If you encounter any bugs or issues while using the Admin Dashboard, please open a new issue in this repository.
 Be sure to include details about the problem, steps to reproduce it, and any relevant error messages.